 Why the demand for “no coding required” tools?

 With the abundance of processes happening in every company, automating as much as possible has become a must.
 Numerous data flows, connected apps, and different business goals don’t make things any easier.

 Traditionally, development teams would facilitate these processes.
 But with the abundance of tasks already on their plates, business-related epics are rarely their priorities.

 Due to the global shortage of talent, hiring new developers is also an expensive thing to do.
 It’s something that many bootstrapping businesses can’t often afford at the capacity they would require.
 If they could outsource at least some of the things in the backlog to less technical users, they would gladly do so.

 This is becoming more and more realistic with the growth of no-code platforms.

 No-code tools encompass many different areas.

 They allow for the creation of mobile, web, or cloud apps.
 They facilitate collaboration between applications and allow for smooth data migration.
-They let you optimize business processes, build complex web pages, automate sales flows, and do a lot more than that.
+They let you optimize and automate business processes, build complex web pages, streamline sales flows, and do a lot more than that.

 How is all of this possible without any coding?
 To understand it, let’s look at the common features of such platforms.